Making the Most of the McCombs Undergraduate Career Expo

 Make Your Resume Top Priority: Craft a professional-looking resume that really sells your strengths, experience, and accomplishments.
 Allow plenty of time for editing and feedback.
 Learn what makes a successful resume.

-Strategize Your Approach: Check out the list of employers who will be attending the fair.
+Strategize Your Approach: Check out the list of employers who will be attending the fair at the McCombs site (under the Prepare for the Expo tab).
 Rank the ones you're interested in speaking with, in order of importance.
 Keep in mind you will only have 2 hours at the fair - and many employers may decide to leave early.

 Research: How honestly and confidently could you answer the question, "Why do you want to work for this organization?"
 Prepare yourself by visiting the websites of each employer on your list.
 Review their history, press releases, rankings, mission/values statements, and jobs/career pages.
 Check out our online resources to help you research companies/organizations.